 3. to go hiking ANYWHERE as well as cycling, Switzerland is a hiking & cycling heaven

 4. Swim at the Aare River in Bern, if it's not too cold, it's a must do really.
 And have a walk in the old city as well as going to Barengraben & walk up to Rosengarten

-5. to go to Lugano, because you cannot miss the diversity of cultures in Switzerland almost 6 years ago
+5. to go to Lugano, because you cannot miss the diversity of cultures in Switzerland about 6 years ago

 And don't forget to take one of these scenic trains.